 Super Tweeter Frequency

 This is why these tweeters are designed with a very high low-frequency cutoff so they require very high crossovers, i.e their crossover frequency is high (10 kHz and higher).
 Super tweeters are known to work perfectly from 6kHz going up.
 In fact, they extend the frequency response up to 90 kHz.

-By driving high frequencies, super tweeters supplement tweeters by reproducing frequencies which the tweeter may produce only with a narrow polar output, or may produce with distortion.
-This is why they have greater power ratings compared to the regular tweeters.
+By driving high frequencies, super tweeters supplement tweeters by reproducing frequencies that the tweeter may produce only with a narrow polar output, or may produce with distortion.
+This is why they have greater power ratings compared to regular tweeters.